 - Pre-CGT assets remain pre-CGT in the new entity (Quick reminder, assets which were acquired before the introduction of CGT on 20 September 1985 are typically completely exempt from CGT),

-- There’s a different CGT concessions which allows active assets held for 15 years to be disposed of tax-free (provided numerous conditions are met).
-For the purposes of this exemption the new entity is treated as having acquired the asset at the same date as the old entity.
+- There’s a different CGT concession which allows active assets held for 15 years to be disposed of tax-free (provided numerous conditions are met).
+For the purposes of this exemption, the new entity is treated as having acquired the asset on the same date as the old entity.

 Trading stock: The new entity inherits the trading stock at the old entity’s cost.